Skip to content

 What are the magic bytes for .movie files?

-The magic bytes for MOVIE files are 4D 4F 56 49 00 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for MOVIE (.movie) files are 4D 4F 56 49 00 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .movie file?